 - Either gypsum core drywall with fiberglass facing or homogeneous (no layers).

-- About 10% more than traditional paper-faced drywall.
+- About 10% more expensive than traditional paper-faced drywall.

 - Different from greenboard in that greenboard still has that paper facing.

 The Bottom Line

 In brief, mold resistant drywall still can grow mold, and with surprising vigor.
 Ironically, manufacturer warranties do not cover mold growth.

 However, it does have less of a propensity towards mold growth than traditional paper-covered drywall.

 Mold resistant drywall is more expensive than paper-faced drywall, but not vastly so.
 Expect to pay about 10% more for this product.

 Mold and mildew growth have become a hot-button issue lately due to health concerns.
 Mold remediation companies deal with killing and covering over mold/mildew, but it's always best to prevent mold before it starts.

 Instead of the traditional paper facing for the outer faces of the gypsum slabs, manufacturers make slabs that come in either of two forms: